-We own facilities on approximately 140,400 square feet of land in Backnang, Germany.
-Since May, 2002, these facilities are leased to a third party, which lease expires on December 31, 2025.
-We own approximately 13,800 square feet of research and development facilities and rent approximately 12,600 square feet of manufacturing facilities in Sofia, Bulgaria, which lease will expire on May 31, 2018, and rent approximately 6,500 square feet in Moldova for research and development activities.
-Our Wavestream subsidiary currently occupies approximately 32,500 square feet of facilities for office space, research and development and manufacturing in San Dimas, California under a lease, currently in the signing process, which will expire on March 31, 2019 and 3,838 square feet under a lease in Singapore, which will expire on August 24, 2019.
+We own facilities located on approximately 140,400 square feet of land in Backnang, Germany.
+Since May 2002, these facilities are leased to a third party, which lease expires on December 31, 2025.
+We own approximately 13,800 square feet of research and development facilities and rent approximately 12,600 square feet of manufacturing facilities in Sofia, Bulgaria, which lease will expire on May 31, 2018, and rent approximately 7,750 square feet in Moldova for research and development activities.
+Our Wavestream subsidiary currently occupies approximately 32,500 square feet of facilities for office space, research and development and manufacturing in San Dimas, California under a lease, which will expire on March 31, 2020.

-We also maintain facilities in Brazil, Colombia, Mexico, China, Peru and Australia, along with representative offices in Bangkok (Thailand), New Delhi (India), Almaty (Kazakhstan), Jakarta (Indonesia), Moscow (Russia) and small facilities in other locations throughout the world.
+We also maintain facilities in Brazil, Colombia, Mexico, China, Peru and Australia, along with representative offices in Bangkok (Thailand), New Delhi (India), Almaty (Kazakhstan), Jakarta (Indonesia), Moscow (Russia), Singapore and small facilities in other locations throughout the world.